TriplyDB/Documentation/docs/triply-etl/getting-started/index.md

       <dt>On Windows</dt>
       <dd>Most Windows versions come with some version of PowerShell preinstalled.
 You can also follow <a href="https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.3#install-powershell-using-winget-recommended" target="_blank">these instructions by Microsoft</a> to update to the latest version of PowerShell.</dd>
       <dt>On macOS</dt>
-      <dd>Most macOs version come with a <a href="https://support.apple.com/guide/terminal/open-or-quit-terminal-apd5265185d-f365-44cb-8b09-71a064a42125/mac" target="_blank">Terminal application</a> preinstalled.</dd>
+      <dd>Most macOS version come with a <a href="https://support.apple.com/guide/terminal/open-or-quit-terminal-apd5265185d-f365-44cb-8b09-71a064a42125/mac" target="_blank">Terminal application</a> preinstalled.</dd>
       <dt>On Linux</dt>
       <dd>Most Linux versions come with a preinstalled terminal application.
 For example, on Ubuntu the <a href="https://help.gnome.org/users/gnome-terminal/stable/" target="_blank">GNOME Terminal application</a> is preinstalled.</dd>
     </dl>